 How Do I Identify Treble Clef Notes?

+For a short answer, you can use mnemonics.
 Starting at the bottom of the staff the lines of the treble clef are E G B D F (Every Good Boy Deserves Fudge).
 The spaces are F A C E – easy enough to remember on its own.

 What is G clef and F clef?